Chapter 6 — The Noetic Integration Layer

 Instruments and Infrastructures (Today)

-Enablers: Unicode, measurement standards, open protocols, cross-lingual translation, knowledge graphs, interoperable data formats, peer review, interfaith dialogue, truth-and-reconciliation processes.
+Today’s instruments and infrastructures extend that principle into planetary scale.
+Enablers include Unicode, measurement standards, open protocols, cross-lingual translation, knowledge graphs, interoperable data formats, peer review, interfaith dialogue, and truth-and-reconciliation processes.
+These systems form the nervous tissue of global cognition — the connective syntax that allows knowledge to circulate without disintegration.

 Design Principles for Integration

-Dual coding: Pair formal models with narrative/embodied examples (math + story).
+- Dual coding: Pair formal models with narrative or embodied examples — math plus story.

-Plural baselines: Allow multiple ontologies with explicit mappings, not forced mergers.
+- Plural baselines: Permit multiple ontologies with explicit mappings rather than forced mergers.